Docs

 • Rules for Writing GraphQL Queries

-• Sending a query to a GraphQL API
+• How to Send a Query to a GraphQL API

 • Best Practices